 If you’re thinking about throwing a party, you’re going to have to make a lot of decisions.
 But one of the most important choices is also the one you’re going to have to tick off the list first.
 The theme.

 Why not bring something completely different to the table, so to speak, and usher a little Sin City into your home town?
 The decorations are easily sorted out since all you’ll need is dice, mood lighting, playing cards, and items in red and black.
-The menu is one you can easily whip up at home, or cheaply get catered too.
+The menu is one you can easily whip up at home, or cheaply get catered too and for the real thing play now.

 A Dice Cheese Ball